hubert17/GabsVuetifyNoCLINodeWebpack/README.md

     	base:  ''
     };

+5. Run the following command:

+   `npm install`

+   `npm install vite`

+   `npm install vite-plugin-vue2`

-5. `npm run build` will start the building process.
+   `npm run build` will start the building process.
 Output is in `/dist` folder which you can deploy in any static hosting site.
 That's it!

-Please note that these changes do not affect our primary goal of developing Vue spa without CLI, Node or Webpack, and can still be serve without build processes.
+Please note that these changes does not affect our primary goal of developing Vue spa without CLI, Node or Webpack.
+The app can still be served statically without a build process.

+## GitHub Actions build support

+Even without locally installing NPM, you can still create production build by simply pushing your code to the master branch of the Github repo.
+Github Action will take care of the build and deployment processes.
+Check the yml script [here](https://github.com/hubert17/GabsVuetifyNoCLINodeWebpack/blob/master/.github/workflows/publish.yml).

 ## Contributor